-The Central Coast has a large and growing visitor economy, its proximity at the doorstep of Sydney will ensure that the Central Coast continues to be choice location for the daytrip and overnight visitor markets.
-There is a need to continue to invest in infrastructure, transport and visitor accommodation to support this growth.
+The Central Coast has a large and growing continues to be choice location for the daytrip transport and visitor accommodation to support this growth.

-The Central Coast will develop strong foundations for visitor economy growth through infrastructure, transport connections, accommodation and visitor services that support a thriving Central Coast.
+The Central Coast will develop strong foundations for visitor economy growth support a thriving Central Coast.